The Rise and Fall of Dragon Empires

 It didn’t take long until an online petition was launched to try and revive the game, however, unsurprisingly, the petition was unable to reverse Codemasters’ decision.

-Despite the end of it’s development, Dragon Empires still seems to be fondly remembered by users in the community for it’s ambitious design
+Despite the end of its development, Dragon Empires still seems to be fondly remembered by users in the community for it’s ambitious design